-- Use remedial prevention products to maintain timbers and treat affected areas.
+- Remedial prevention products to maintain timbers and treat affected areas.

-- Use a timber finish or surface coating to minimise the exposure to moisture.
+- Use a timber finish or surface coating to minimize the exposure to moisture.

 - Obtain an annual timber pest inspection report to identify areas of concern.

-Some timbers including structural load bearing that are damaged by timber decay must be replaced.
+Some timbers including structural load bearing that is damaged by timber decay must be replaced.
 These supporting timbers that are affected by timber decay could pose a safety hazard.
-If you suspect considerable decay we strongly advise inspection by one of our licenced builders.
+If you suspect considerable decay we strongly advise inspection by one of our licensed builders.